Axwabo/Budapest-Metro/README.md

 - full document reload even when only the stylesheet changes

-Rendering each display (forehead/on-board) separately caused significant performance regressions, so the displays are rendered onto a RenderTexture once, which can be placed on quads in the world.
+Rendering each display (forehead/on-board) separately caused significant performance regressions, so the displays are rendered onto a RenderTexture once per group, which can be placed on quads in the world.
 This also lets me customize the materials, allowing for shaders (e.g. slight emission).

 ## Tiling Shader

-Creating the station overhead signs took a lot of time, because the default tiling property didn't work at first.
+Creating the station overhead signs took a lot of time because the default tiling property didn't work at first.

 Turns out, I had to set the texture's TilingMode to Wrap, and after using the Tiling & Offset node in the ShaderGraph, it magically worked.